derjulian2/VGEditor/README.txt

 for this you need the python3-venv and python3-pip packages

+alternatively pyside6 can be installed system-wide using pip

-always use the .gitignore file as it excludes any venv folders
+always use the .gitignore file as it excludes any venv or __pycache__ folders